kennytilton/mxweb-trainer/cljs/README.md

-# shadow-cljs - browser quickstart
+# mxWeb Trainer -- CLJS

-This is a minimum template you can use as the basis for CLJS projects intended to run in the browser.
+This is the CLJS version of the mxWeb Trainer.
+We will have a JS version RSN.

 ## Required Software